 - Mexican Fiesta Black Bean Hummus got nestled into the “B” of the “Boo”.

 - In the first “O”?
-Italian Cannellini Hummus with Basil and Sun-Dried Tomatoes.
+White Bean Hummus Sun Dried Tomatoes and Basil.

 - And for the second “O” – Edamame Hummus.

 Well, looky there … I was delighted to see that, with the blackish-brown, orange and green hummus colors, my little hummus trio looked particularly Halloween-y!
 Absolutely “BOO”-tiful (teehee), and just right for an October bonfire.
 So far, so good …

 Next, in an extra-kitschy jack-o’-lantern bowl (which coordinated perfectly with the “Boo”), I dolloped my new Pumpkin Hummus, sprinkling a bit of fragrant fresh sage on top.

 I’d sit back and wait to see if my new creation passed the test …